-Managing your office space without data is like driving with your eyes closed.
-You know you’re paying for the real estate, but it’s hard to tell if you’re getting your money’s worth.
-Are you paying for empty desks on a Tuesday while running out of space on a Wednesday?
-Making smart, cost-effective decisions about your workplace requires clear insight into how it’s actually being used.
-A hot desking software with Slack integration does more than just help your team book a spot; it provides the analytics you need to optimize your layout, justify your costs, and plan for the future.
-This guide will show you how to find a tool that not only your team will love to use but that will also give you the data to build a smarter, more efficient workplace.
+The biggest challenge with office space isn't the rent; it's the waste.
+Are you paying for empty desks on a Tuesday, only to run out of space on a Wednesday?
+Making smart, cost-effective decisions about your workplace requires real data, not guesswork.
+A great hot desking tool does more than just help your team book a spot.
+A slack hot desk tool, for example, provides the analytics you need to optimize your layout, justify your costs, and plan for the future.
+This guide will show you how to find a tool your team will love that also gives you the data to build a smarter, more efficient workplace.

 Key Takeaways